GLHA - The Association History

 The purpose of GLHA is to promote the Greater Louisville Hamfest.
 Organization is managed by volunteer amateur radio operators.
-There are no paid personnel and since GLHA is not affilliated with any club all proceeds of each hamfest go toward funding the following year's hamfest.
+There are no paid personnel.
+Since GLHA is not affiliated with any club, 100% of all proceeds from each hamfest go toward funding the next year's hamfest.

-Each year, GLHA strives to provide an enjoyable and informative hamfest gathering in a high-quality facility with merchants, a flea market, tailgating, forums and amateur radio exams for the least cost to participants.
-Your attendance helps us achieve this goal and we always welcome new ideas and constructive comments to improve every hamfest.
+Every year, GLHA strives to provide an enjoyable and informative hamfest gathering in a high-quality facility with merchants, a flea market, tailgating, forums and amateur radio exams for the least cost to participants.
+Your attendance is important in achieving this goal each year and we always welcome new ideas and constructive comments to improve every hamfest.

-Throughout the years, the Greater Louisville Hamfest took place in many different places.
-For some years we met at the Kentucky National Guard on Crittenden Drive, while Otter Creek Park was the place to be in 1972 for the hamfest.
+Throughout the years, the Greater Louisville Hamfest was in various places.
+For some years we met at the Kentucky National Guard on Crittenden Drive, while Otter Creek Park was the location for the hamfest in 1972.

 From 1977 through 1988 the GLH was held at the Kentucky State Fair and Exposition Center.
-The attendance was around 3000 amateur radio operators in 1979 and drew more than 5000 hams in 1985 when Space Shuttle Challenger Astronaut Tony England was a guest speaker.
+Attendance in 1979 was around 3000 amateur radio operators and drew more than 5000 hams in 1985 when Space Shuttle Challenger Astronaut Tony England was a guest speaker.

-In 1989, the Commonwealth Convention Center became the location of the 2-day Greater Louisville Hamfest through 1994.
-It was in 1992 that GLHA teamed with the Kentucky-Indiana PC User's Group for the hamfest and included workshops on ham techniques, shareware demonstrations and seminars from Microsoft Corp. and WordPerfect Corp.
+From 1989 through 1994, the Commonwealth Convention Center was used for the 2-day Greater Louisville Hamfest.
+In 1992, GLHA teamed with the Kentucky-Indiana PC User's Group with the hamfest including workshops on ham radio techniques, computer shareware demonstrations and seminars from Microsoft Corp. and WordPerfect Corp.

-The hamfest returned to the Kentucky State Fairgrounds from 1995 until 1998.
-In 1999 the Bullitt County Fairgrounds was the home of the Greater Louisville Hamfest until 2003.
+The hamfest returned to the Kentucky State Fairgrounds in 1995 until 1998.
+The Bullitt County Fairgrounds was the home of the Greater Louisville Hamfest from 1999 until 2003.